SwannMrn/YTDL/README.md

 There it is!
 It works!

-NB: We also have a mp3 option to download the audio, which uses the same process, except ytdl-core takes the **mp3** argulent to download the audio only.
+NB: We also have a mp3 option to download the audio, which uses the same process, except ytdl-core takes the **mp3** argument to download the audio only.

 Note that the only quality available for videos is 720p.